mxbleahy/Riyadh-JSD-1/curriculum/10-async-and-callbacks/readme.md

 ---
 <a name = "recap"></a>
-## Anonymous Functions and Functions as First-Class Objects: Recap (15 min)
+## Anonymous Functions and Functions as First-Class Objects(Callbacks): Recap

 We have worked with numerous scenarios where we have run a block of code after a user has performed an action.
 Take the following scenario from our DOM and jQuery continued lesson: